department-of-veterans-affairs/va.gov-team/products/identity/Products/Login SLO/Readme.md

-This folder is going to be one of the places where we publish the Login SLO
+This folder might be one of the places where we publish the Login SLO